OpenFAST/openfast/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug to help us improve
+title: 'Bug report'
+labels: "Type: Bug"
 ---

 **Bug description**

 A clear and concise description of the bug.

 **To Reproduce**

 Steps to reproduce the behavior:
 1. Compile with '...'
 2. Run '...' case with '...' settings